 Why is it crucial to practice proper accounting?
 You’ll have control over your finances and be able to make solid plans on what you want to achieve in the coming days.
-To achieve that, make use of salon accounting apps.
+To achieve that, make use of salon accounting apps to record all the transactions made in your salon POS system.
 It’ll automate the process and help you free ample time to see each client.

 Salon accounting refers to tracking the total income that gets into the business and using it to extract crucial information about the business's profitability.
 It’s one aspect of a business that hair salons and hair stylists can’t ignore, as doing so might lead to financial problems over time.

 Accounting, bookkeeping, and management accounting are all related but mean different things.
 Salon bookkeeping forms the foundation of accounting.
 It involves tracking and recording financial transactions daily.

 Accounting, on the other hand, relies on the information collected through salon bookkeeping.

 The information is used to analyze the business's financial state and in the preparation of financial statements.